Voices from the NHS Retirement Fellowship

 Listen to Bob speak about being seconded to North Staffs and Mid Staffs Health Authority for six months to “innovate” and bring back NHS reforms.
 His reforms include bringing back minor surgery to GPs, setting immunisation targets and working in health promotion.

-Listen Sylvia remember her father being diagnosed with scarlet fever and the experience of seeing him in Blackpool’s isolation hospital, where she recalls visiting him.
+Listen as Sylvia remembers her father being diagnosed with scarlet fever and recalls the experience of seeing him in Blackpool’s isolation hospital, where she visited him.